Encephala/CSBA-individual-assignment/README.md

 I did this assignment individually.

 ## ToDo
-- Implement duplicate checking given the candidates
 - Implement performance evaluation
+- Better item representation than (shingles of) title
-- Tune some of the parameters (shingle size, n, b/r)
+- Tune some of the parameters (shingle size, n)

 ## Questions:
-- So about 50% F1-score and 4% F1*-score after MSM, but any indication what the scores were before MSM?
+-